-I use 600 series radio transmitter flash units (works great for different lighting effects) as well as a multitude of unique flashes and lights.
+I use Canon 600 series radio transmitter flash units (they great for different lighting effects) as well as a multitude of unique flashes and lights.
 I work with soft boxes and umbrellas, although rarely needed at weddings.

 Many of my clients are photography enthusiasts or professional photographers.
-At the very least, it's fun to teach clients little tricks along the way so they can take better pictures themselves.
+It's fun for me to teach clients little tricks along the way so they can take better pictures themselves.

 What is your philosophy on retouching?